 - In a large skillet, heat oil over medium-high heat.
 When pan is hot, add shrimp in a single layer.

-- Cook for 1-2 minutes, quickly flip, and add garlic, lemon juice, butter, and lemon zest.
-Cook for 1-2 more minutes or until shrimp is cooked through.
+- Cook for 1 to 2 minutes, quickly flip, and add garlic, lemon juice, butter, and lemon zest.
+Cook for 1 to 2 more minutes or until shrimp is cooked through.
 Cooking time will vary depending on size of shrimp used.
 Shrimp should be firm, pink, and curled slightly.

 - Serve immediately, garnished with parsley.

 - Lemon pepper shrimp is best served immediately.
 Refrigerate leftover shrimp for up to three days.
 Reheat gently in the microwave.